Belle Isle (Newfoundland and Labrador)

-Named by the French explorer Jacques Cartier, the island lies on the shortest shipping lane between the Great Lakes and Europe and is on the main north-south shipping route to Hudson Bay and the Northwest Territories.
-The northern terminus of the International Appalachian Trail is on Belle Isle.
+Named by the Breton explorer Jacques Cartier, the island lies on the shortest shipping lane between the Great Lakes and Europe and is on the main north-south shipping route to Hudson Bay and the Northwest Territories.
+The northern terminus of the International Appalachian Trail (and related Eastern Continental Trail) is on Belle Isle.

 Geography

 Belle Isle rises to about 213 m at its highest point and is 52 sqkm in area, 17 km long and 6 km wide.
 It is nearly 24 km from either coast, but it is slightly closer to the Labrador side of the Strait of Belle Isle, and it has a lighthouse (supported by flying buttresses) at both its northern and its southern ends.

 Officially uninhabited, the island has some seasonal occupation during fishing season.

 Belle Isle is the northernmost peak of the Appalachian Mountains, which extend in various shapes over 3200 km southwest to Alabama, United States.

 Ice patterns show that the island lies at the meeting point of two sea currents.
 The Labrador Current flows from the northwest, and a smaller current, driven by dominant westerly winds, flows from the southwest.
 Flow lines in sea ice give a sense of the movement of the ice.
 Ice floes embedded in the Labrador Current appear as a relatively open pattern.
 Sea ice with a denser pattern enters from the strait, banking against the west side of Belle Isle.

 Tendrils flow around capes at both ends of the island, with an ice-free "shadow" on the opposite, downstream side.
 Eddies off the western coast in the ice patterns, indicated by curved arrows in this photograph, show the place in which the currents interact north and west of the island.